apache/fluo-website/docs/fluo/1.0.0-beta-2/grafana.md

 them viewable in [Grafana], a visualization tool.
 If you want general information on metrics, see the [Fluo metrics][2] documentation.

-## Set up Grafana/InfluxDB using fluo-dev
+## Set up Grafana/InfluxDB using Uno

-The easiest way to view the metrics coming from Fluo is to use [fluo-dev] which can be configured to setup InfluxDB and Grafana as well have Fluo send data to them.
-Fluo-dev will also set up a Fluo dashboard in Grafana.
+The easiest way to view the metrics coming from Fluo is to use [Uno] which can be configured to setup InfluxDB and Grafana as well have Fluo send data to them.
+Uno will also set up a Fluo dashboard in Grafana.

 ## Set up Grafana/InfluxDB on your own

-If cannot use [fluo-dev], you can follow the instructions below to setup InfluxDB and Grafana on your own.
+If cannot use [Uno], you can follow the instructions below to setup InfluxDB and Grafana on your own.

 1. Follow the standard installation instructions for [InfluxDB] and [Grafana].
 As for versions,